kaylee-stewart/Hospital-Value-Based-Purchasing-Program-2015-2021-Analysis/README.md

 ## Overview ##

-This project analyzes trends within the CMS Hospital Value-Based Purchasing Program (HVBP) between 2015 and 2021.
+This project analyzes data from the CMS Hospital Value-Based Purchasing Program (HVBP) between 2015 and 2021.
+To begin, I inspected the data in Excel.
+Using the COUNTBLANK() function in Excel, I found there to be no missing values.
+I converted the “Not Avaliable” values in each table to blanks so they would register properly as null values when importing the data.
+I also removed unwanted columns and renamed columns for ease of querying.

+Next, I created a database called hvbp_project in PostgreSQL and created two tables to import the data into from csv format.
+See below for this code which was repeated to create the table for the 2021 data.

 ```SQL
 CREATE DATABASE hvbp_project;